 Neurodivergent Burnout:

 You know that feeling when your body is begging for rest, but your mind is still pushing forward?
-When even the smallest tasks feel like trudging through molasses, and the world’s colors, sounds, and sensations feel overwhelming?
-That deep exhaustion that sleep can’t fix isn’t just regular tiredness — it could be neurodivergent burnout.
+When even the smallest tasks feel like drudgery, and colors, sounds, and sensations feel overwhelming?
+That deep exhaustion that sleep can’t fix isn’t just regular tiredness, it could be neurodivergent burnout.
 This isn’t the same as anxiety or depression, although they often occur together.

-In this post, we’ll unpack neurodivergent burnout, explore how it differs from anxiety and depression, and why this understanding is crucial for your healing.
+In this post, we’ll unpack neurodivergent burnout, explore how it differs from anxiety and depression, and why this understanding is crucial for people who are neurodivergent.
+We’ll also talk about how working with anxiety and depression can create more of a solid foundation for neurodivergent brains.
 Plus, we’ll talk about how innovative treatments like ketamine therapy California and ketamine integration can support you through this process.

 What Is Neurodivergent Burnout?